Nodes

 A node is the atomic unit of computation in regelum: it reads named

-that computes the next output values.
+that computes the next state variable values.

 Inputs say which values the node reads.

-Outputs say which values the node writes and, when needed, how those values
+State say which values the node writes and, when needed, how those values

 are initialized before the first tick.